terra-campaigns/unsettled/directory/Kryptwood/Rook.md

 `=map(this.images, (x) => "![im|200](" + x + ")")`
 {% endcomment %}

 You are a shepherd to the departed.
 You listen to the final whispers of the dead as they descend into the cold, unyielding earth.
-You know that to fully celebrate the gift of life, we must honor its finale as well.
+You know that to celebrate the gift of life fully, we must honor its finale as well.

 You are towering with weathered skin and braided hair.
 You have a elongated face and your speech is precise.
 You are dressed in frayed clothing.
 You are cautious but also bitter.
 You are 34 years old.